 Zones

 Fibre Channel fabrics enable you to set up barriers between different devices and operating environments.
-These barriers create logical fabric subsets (also known as zones) that divide a fabric into smaller groups or components, regardless of their proximity to one another.
+These barriers create logical fabric subsets, called zones, which divide a fabric into smaller groups or components, regardless of their proximity to one another.